eggdroid/eggseed3/README.md

 The code behind http://iotaseed.io/.

 Should also work locally.
-Both through save page as, and when checked out from the git repo.
+Both through 'Save Page As', and when checked out from the git repo.
+Though when using it for real, please stick to the stable version from the site.

 It is secure, using random data from the mouse and other entropy such as current time, to generate an IOTA seed.